5 Staycation Ideas For A Fun & Safe Summer 'Vacation'

 If you don't want to leave the house, you can tidy up the place, throw on your robe, cut up some cucumbers for your eyes, and get some sheet masks.

-Splurge on a few luxurious beauty products and try a couple of new beauty hacks or make it a DIY beauty treatment evening.
+Splurge on a few luxurious beauty products, try a couple of new beauty hacks, or make it a DIY beauty treatment evening.

 If you want your luxury items to be a surprise, consider ordering a beauty subscription box ahead of time.
-Rather than opening the packages when you get them, save them until the day your actual staycation starts so you have something to look forward to.
+Rather than opening the packages when you get them, save them until the day your actual staycation starts.
+That way, you'll have something to look forward to.

-Take a shower together with your partner and wash each other off afterward!
+If it's just you and your partner or spouse, take a shower together afterward to wash each other off!

 5. Buy a fancy set of sheets and blankets.